 Expecting a PDF?

 We created this case study as a web page for better mobile optimization and accessibility.
-Remember, you can bookmark this page for future reading, save it to the reading list on your mobile device, or print a hard copy.
 If you'd still like a PDF version of this use case, you can download it here:

 With the digital revolution Oil & Gas (O&G) companies are facing, integrating their operations environments through AI, robotics, analytics, and the Internet of Things (IoT), with increasing connectivity chasing the ultimate goal of faster and more efficient systems to improve performance and streamline the supply chain, they inevitably open themselves up to increased cyber security risk.

 And the risks are high, as hackers have recently targeted hundreds of US O&G control systems.
 According to Deloitte University Press, in 2016 energy was the industry second most prone to cyber-attacks, with nearly three-quarters of US O&G companies experiencing at least one cyber incident.